-Children are making very good progress towards the early learning goals in all six areas.
+Children are making very good progress towards the early learning goals.

 The quality of teaching is good.
 Staff have a warm and caring relationship with the children and interact very well with them.
 Staff use effective questioning techniques to support and build on what children already know.
-Staff skilfully adapt their teaching for young children or older and more able children during the activities.
-There is a good balance of activities which are initiated by children and those that are adult led.
-Staff regularly observe children's progress through planned and spontaneous activities.
-This is then used to record children's developmental progress and then influences the planning of future activities.
+Staff adapt their teaching for young children and older and more able children during the activities, and activities which are initiated by children and those that are adult led of which there is a good balance.
+Staff regularly observe children's progress through planned and spontaneous activities, this is then used to record children's developmental progress and then for future activities for children.
 All staff have a good knowledge and understanding of the early learning goals and the curriculum is effectively planned.

 The leadership and management of the nursery is very good.
 The staff work as an effective team.
-They are aware of their roles and responsibilities, and benefit from having the Officer-in-Charge work alongside them.
-Staff have identified their training needs and there are sufficient opportunities for them to attend relevant courses.
+They are aware of their roles and responsibility, and benefit from having the Officer in charge work alongside them.
+Staff have identified their training needs and there is sufficient opportunities for them to attended relevant courses.

 The partnership with parents and carers is very good.
-Parents and carers are informed verbally and in written form about their child's progress and daily achievements.
-Children take home examples of their work and there are good opportunities for parents to be involved in their child's learning, for example in borrowing the nursery bear and the activity packs.
+Parents and carer are informed verbally and in written form about their child's progress and daily achievements.
+Children take home example of their work and there are good opportunities for parent to be involved in their child's learning, such as borrowing the nursery bear and activity packs.